ivanmang/Dog-Breed-Classifier/README.md

 Along with exploring state-of-the-art CNN models for classification, you will make important design decisions about the user experience for your app.
 Our goal is that by completing this lab, you understand the challenges involved in piecing together a series of models designed to perform various tasks in a data processing pipeline.
 Each model has its strengths and weaknesses, and engineering a real-world application often involves solving many problems without a perfect answer.
 Your imperfect solution will nonetheless create a fun user experience!

+## Blog post
+You can also read my medium blog post on https://medium.com/@ivanhi22/build-a-dog-breed-classifier-using-cnn-c5afa4a9461

 ## Project Instructions

 ### Instructions